roshantaneja/School_Notes/docs/Tanzania Prep/NGFP YOung Voices Award 2023 Submission.md

 Furthermore, the project is planning to introduce a universal water harvesting unit and additional filtration systems, indicating a commitment to continuous improvement and scalability.
 This approach ensures that the benefits of the project can be extended to a larger population, amplifying its positive impact.

 In conclusion, the water harvesting project in Monduli District is a shining example of how sustainable interventions can improve people's well-being and contribute to the future of our planet.
-By addressing water scarcity in a sustainable manner, the project is making a significant contribution to achieving the United Nations' Sustainable Development Goal of ensuring access to clean water and sanitation for all.
+By addressing water scarcity in a sustainable manner, the project is making a significant contribution to achieving the United Nations' Sustainable Development Goal of ensuring access to clean water and sanitation for all

+Video Script